Curley, Schultz and Spanier May Serve Time in Jail in Penn State Scandal, But it Doesn't Feel Like Enough

 Like Spanier's efforts to broker meetings get a feasibility study to start a football program at Penn State-Altoona, specifically to give Sandusky a shot at building a football program.

 Or Spanier's, Paterno's, Schultz' and Curley's personal involvement in Sandusky's retirement plan, which involved highly-unusual "emeritus status," usually reserved for professors and academics.

-Spanier made a personal promise to Sandusky to grant him this special status, while Paterno's own notes show the detail he got involved with his retirement package: he figured out that taking a lump sum from the University and life insurance was better for Jerry financially than an annuity.
+In factm Spanier went well beyond the call of duty, making a personal promise to Sandusky to grant him this special status, while Paterno's own notes show the detail he got involved with his retirement package: he figured out that taking a lump sum from the University and life insurance was better for Jerry financially than an annuity.
 Additionally, based on hand-written notes on Sandusky's retirement request, there were negotiations about an official Penn State title for Sandusky, and access to the workout facilities at Penn State.

 ("Sandusky asked for access to training and workout facilities," a Deadspin article noted.
 "Paterno put a check mark next to that request.
 In a sidebar, Paterno asked if this was for Sandusky's personal use, or for Second Mile kids, and indicated that due to liability problems, facility access should not be extended to Second Mile kids.")

 Or Sandusky's retirement statement in 1999, Curley wrote the following press release: "His success as a coach is authenticated by the numerous All-America players he has developed over three decades.
 His achievement as a human being is splendidly demonstrated by the thousands of youngsters he touches annually through The Second Mile."
 (Oddly, there doesn't appear to have been any public ceremony to celebrate Sandusky's retirement, which one might expect from someone who had worked for 31 years under Joe Paterno - only the press release.)